AlvinOctaH/automated-incubator-microscope/README.md

 indicate that stress levels remain well within safe limits throughout the structural body under gravity-only loading.

+**Safety Factor** is derived from the ratio of material yield strength to local von Mises stress.
+Values above 2 are generally considered acceptable in engineering practice.
+The minimum value is read from the Inventor SF contour plot — peak stress occurs only at localized concentration points, while the majority of the structure maintains a high safety margin as confirmed by the blue-dominated contour.

 > ⚠️ Note: Peak displacement values include contribution from motor assembly
 > motion.
 Structural frame comparison is best assessed from the color contour
 > distribution in the images above.